© Crown copyright 2020

 When working in the CTA, you pay into only one state’s social security scheme at a time and are entitled, when in the other state, to the same social security rights, and are subject to the same obligations, as citizens of that state.

 You also have the right to access social security benefits on the same basis as citizens of the state you are in.
-The UK and Irish Governments have concluded a bilateral agreement to ensure that these rights will continue to be protected after the UK leaves the EU.
+The UK and Irish governments have concluded a bilateral agreement to ensure that these rights will continue to be protected.
 Further information about that agreement can be found here.

 5. Accessing health care in the CTA

 If you are a British or Irish citizen you have the right to access health care in either state.
 When visiting you also have the right to access needs-arising health care during your stay.
-Both Governments have committed to taking steps to ensure that this will continue after the UK leaves the EU.
+Both governments have committed to taking steps to ensure that this will continue.

 6. Accessing social housing support in the CTA

 If you are a British or Irish citizen residing in the other state you have the right to access social housing, including supported housing and homeless assistance, on the same basis as citizens of that state.
-Both Governments have committed to taking steps to ensure that this will continue after the UK leaves the EU.
+Both governments have committed to taking steps to ensure that this will continue.

 7. Voting rights in the CTA